ba-st/Stargate/docs/CrossOriginResourceSharing.md

 # Cross-Origin Resource Sharing

-Cross-Origin Resource Sharing, or simply CORS, is a protocol to allow web applications running at one origin access asynchronously resources from a different one.
+Cross-Origin Resource Sharing, or simply CORS, is a protocol that allows web applications running at one origin, asynchronous access to resources from a different one.

 Browsers follow the very restrictive [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) for security reasons and use CORS to mitigate the risks of cross-origin HTTP requests when needed.